MarcFly/HitPause-CameraShake/README.md

 ## How to Pause a game?
 This is fairly simple step.
 But before anything else, we need to keep in mind the following things:
-    *A- What modules do we want to keep at every frame?
+1 What modules do we want to keep at every frame?
-      Which modules are required to keep running the game, for example render and input modules and clearly a core to the game.
-    *B- How are we going to catch up later?
+2 How are we going to catch up later?
+In short, we need to make sure the game keeps running and the information required is shown on the screen, be it a menus screen, an inventory, a grey layer,...
+And we need to make sure that any function that is depending on a specific timer is updated properly after finishing.

+###Basics
+To perform this in a hardcoded way (the best way), we require a pretty low amount of variables.
+We need to keep track of which modules will be shut down during each type of pause.
+For that we also need to have a list of modules and a list of types of pauses:

+    enum Modules {
+	j1Window_ = 0,
+	j1Input_,
+	j1Render_,
+	j1Textures_,
+	j1Audio_,
+	j1FileSystem_,
+	SceneManager_,
+	j1Map_,
+	j1PathFinding_,
+	j1Fonts_,
+	j1Gui_,
+	j1Collision_,
+	HUD_,
+	j1Player_,
+	EntityManager_,
+	ModuleParticles_,
+	DialogManager_,

+	last_module_
+};

+enum Pause_Type {

+	General_ = 0,
+	Inventory_,

+	last_pause__

+};